 - Applicants will be notified of approval (or otherwise) in late-April.

 - Successful applicants will be invited to attend the Rotary Club’s Community Grants Awards Night Dinner.
-It will be held in late April 2024 at the Gosnells Golf Club.
+It will be held on 21 May 2024 at the Gosnells Golf Club.
 The invitation will include further details.

-- You or a representative must attend the Awards Dinner to receive your award cheque.
+- You or a representative must attend the Awards Dinner to receive your award.

 - The Rotary Club will cover the cost of your meal for the evening.
 Drinks will be available for purchase at the bar.

 - You are welcome to invite additional guests at your own expense.
 Dinner is a two-course meal and costs $34 per person.

 - The Rotary Club will take photos of Award Presentations during the Awards Dinner.

 - All photos and details about the night may be used by the Rotary Club for marketing purposes and may be posted on Facebook or other social media sites.